Ex-UK PM Cameron grilled over links to bankrupt finance firm | Business

 Cameron became a part-time adviser to the firm two years after he left office in 2016.
 Greensill Capital was founded by Australian banker Lex Greensill — a former adviser to Cameron's government.

+Cameron sent dozens of texts and emails to politicians and officials, some signed "love DC."
+He said that did not necessarily indicate a close relationship.

+"I tend to sign off text messages with love DC,'" he said.
+"My children tell me that you don't need to sign off text messages at all and it's very old-fashioned and odd to do so.''
+"One of the lessons I take away is prime ministers should only ever use letter or email," he added.

-Cameron said he was motivated by a desire to help support British workers and businesses "in the economic turmoil caused by COVID" and not by the prospect of making millions from his Greensill shares.
+Cameron said his lobbying was motivated by a desire to help support British workers and businesses "in the economic turmoil caused by COVID" and not by the prospect of making millions from his Greensill shares.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)